zigiprimo/grafana/docs/sources/dashboards/variables/inspect-variable/index.md

 ## Inspect variables

 The variables page lets you easily identify whether a variable is being referenced (or used) in other variables or dashboard.
-In addition, you can also [add][] and [manage variables][] on this page.

 {{% admonition type="note" %}}
 This feature is available in Grafana 7.4 and later versions.